The topological Bloch-Floquet transform and some applications

-\begin{propos} Up to a canonical identification of isomorphic Gel'fand triples the realization \eqref{app11} of the fiber spaces $\sss{H}(x)$ as generalized common eigen\-spaces is canonical in the sense that it does not depend on the choice of a fundamental family of orthonormal measurable fields. \end{propos} From Proposition \ref{appglob} and Corollaries \ref{appcor1} and \ref{appcor2} it follows that: \begin{corol} Up to a canonical identification of isomorphic Gel'fand triples the realization \eqref{app11} of the fiber spaces $\sss{H}(x)$ as generalized common eigen\-spaces is preserved by a unitary transform of the triple $\{\sss{H},\rrr{A},\rrr{S}\}$ or by a unitary equivalent choice of the commutative $C^\ast$-algebra $\rrr{S}$. \end{corol}
+\begin{propos} Up to a canonical identification of isomorphic Gel'fand triples the realization \eqref{app11} of the fiber spaces $\sss{H}(x)$ as common generalized eigen\-spaces is canonical in the sense that it does not depend on the choice of a fundamental family of orthonormal measurable fields. \end{propos} From Proposition \ref{appglob} and Corollary \ref{appcor1} it follows that:

+\begin{corol} Up to a canonical identification of isomorphic Gel'fand triples, the realization \eqref{app11} of the fiber spaces $\sss{H}(x)$ as generalized common eigen\-spaces is preserved by a unitary transform of the triple $\{\sss{H},\rrr{A},\rrr{S}\}$. \end{corol}

 Theorem \ref{nucspec} assumes the existence of a $\rrr{S}$-invariant nuclear space and the related Gel'fand triple.
-If $\rrr{S}$ is generated by a countable family, such nuclear space does exist and there is an algorithmic procedure to construct it. \begin{teo}[Existence of the nuclear space \cite{mau}] Let $\{A_1,A_2,\ldots\}$ a countable family of commuting bounded normal operators on the separable Hilbert space $\sss{H}$ which generate (together with their adjoints and the identity) the commutative $C^\ast$-algebra $\rrr{S}$.
+If $\rrr{S}$ is generated by a countable family, such a nuclear space does exist and there is an algorithmic procedure to construct it. \begin{teo}[Existence of the nuclear space \cite{mau}] Let $\{A_1,A_2,\ldots\}$ be a countable family of commuting bounded normal operators on the separable Hilbert space $\sss{H}$, generating the commutative $C^\ast$-algebra $\rrr{S}$.
 Then there exists a countable $\rrr{S}$-cyclic system $\{\psi_1,\psi_2,\ldots\}$ which generates a nuclear space $\Phi\subset\sss{H}$ such that: {\upshape a)} $\Phi$ is dense in $\sss{H}$; {\upshape b)} the embedding $\imath:\Phi\hookrightarrow\sss{H}$ is continuous; {\upshape c)} the maps $A_j^m:\Phi\to\Phi$ are continuous for all $j,m\in\N$. \end{teo}